Is there anything more magical than a cross-country road trip?

 Step 2: Make a Road-Trip Budget and Start Saving

 While you don’t have to budget for every single expenditure of your road trip, it is useful to have a ballpark idea of how much your trip will cost so you can start saving.
-Your big expenditures will fall into four main categories: transportation and gas, food, lodging, and fun.
-How much you need will depend a lot on your priorities.

-When planning your cross-country road trip on a budget, it will be helpful to ask yourself and your family a few questions, and face a few hard truths head-on.
+When planning your cross-country road trip on a budget, it will be helpful to ask yourself and your family a few questions and face a few hard truths head-on.

 Budgeting for Transportation and Gas Expenditures